Memory Hierarchy Levels

 - Bits are recorded as magnetic spots on the tape along several tracks.
 Magnetic tapes can be stopped, started to move forward, or in reverse.
 Read/write heads are mounted one in each track, so that data can be recorded and read as a sequence of characters.

 |Level Name||Registers||Cache Memory||Main Memory||Secondary memory|

 Based on the style of accessing the memory, it can be classified into two

-- In this memory Organisation, CPU is directly connected to all the levels of memory but accessing is allowed in a sequence i.e., Whenever there is a miss in level 1 memory, data can be accessed directly from level 2 without copying it into level 1.
+- In this memory Organization, the CPU is directly connected to all the levels of memory but access is allowed in a sequence i.e., Whenever there is a miss in level 1 memory, data can be accessed directly from level 2 without copying it into level 1.

-- Hit ratio of last level must be 1 since it represent the whole system.
+- Hit ratio of the last level must be 1 since it represents the whole system.

 Average Memory Access time= H1T1+ (1-H1)H2T2+ (1-H1)(1-H2)H3T3+.....

-- In this memory organisation, CPU always access the data from the first level of memory.
-Whenever there is a miss in level 1, data is transferred from higher level of memory to the lower level of memory.
-After transfer of data, CPU access the data from lower level.
+- In this memory organization, the CPU always accesses the data from the first level of memory.
+Whenever there is a miss in level 1, data is transferred from a higher level of memory to the lower level of memory.
+After the transfer of data, the CPU access the data from the lower level.

-- It is the better approach if spatial locality is needed in the program.
+- It is a better approach if the spatial locality is needed in the program.